getartistry/artistry/wp-content/plugins/one-click-demo-import/readme.txt

 3. Example of how the import page looks like, when no demo imports are predefined a.k.a manual import.

 == Changelog ==

+= 2.4.0 =

+*Release Date - 23 August 2017*

+* Add WP-CLI commands for importing with this plugin,
+* Fix conflict with WooCommerce importer

 = 2.3.0 =